bohanzhu/test_doc/README.md

 ## Sheeko Pretrained Models Resource
 This project provides [Sheeko Pretrained Models Resource](https://sheeko.org/pre-trained-models/) for generating captions.
 Models with description are available for downloading.
-It's highly recommended to try the downloaded model in [Inference](#Inference) to test the performance.
+It's highly recommended to try the downloaded model in [Inference Walkthrough](#Inference-Walkthrough) to test the performance.